Alfresco/alfresco-ng2-components/docs/content-services/components/search-input.component.md

 </adf-search-input>
 ```

-> Notes: this component does not perform search operations.
+> Notes:
-> It handles the user input, formats and produces the search query to use with `Search Query Builder` or other services.
+> - This component does not perform search operations.
+It handles the user input, formats and produces the search query to use with [Search Query Builder](../services/search-query-builder.service.md) or other services.
+> - If [search configuration](https://github.com/Alfresco/alfresco-ng2-components/blob/develop/lib/content-services/src/lib/search/models/search-configuration.interface.ts) contains `app:fields` param set its value will override `fields` input of this component.

 ## Properties